 2) Universal Shaper

 In a Universal Shaper Machine, you can feed table in all directions.
 You can move it horizontally, vertically and along an inclined plane also.
 In this type of machine, you can also swivel the table about its own axis.
 Due to this universal feature of movement of the table, you can use the machine to perform various types of operations.

 Advantages of Shaper Machine

 The most important advantage of this Machine is that it is easy to use.
 Its tooling cost is also very affordable.
-And, there are some machining operations which cannot be performed on any other machine except the Shaper Machine.
+And, there are some machining operations that cannot be performed on any other machine except the Shaper Machine.

 Disadvantages of Shaper Machine

 Along with their advantages, shapers have some disadvantages as well.
 They are very slow in performing machining operations.
 And, they are not efficient.

 So, this is all about the Shaper Machine.
 I hope you enjoyed reading this article.
-If you still have any doubt about the topic, please leave a comment below.
+If you still have any doubts about the topic, please leave a comment below.
 I will try my best to assist you to the best level.
 And, don’t hesitate to share this post with others who are in search of the same kind of knowledge shared in this article.